Blogs

 Byproxy agent(proxy armies)

 The GRI was born with the Islamic Revolution led by Ayatollah Ruhollah Khomeini, in order to maintain the achievements of the movement[7].
 It is one of the main political and social actors in the country.
 It has great capacity to influence national political debates and decisions.
-It is also the owner of numerous companies within the country, which guarantees it a source of its own financing and reinforces its character as an internal power.
+It is also the owner of numerous companies in the country, which guarantees it a source its own financing and reinforces its character as an internal power.
 It constitutes a body independent of the armed forces, and the appointment of its senior officers depends directly on the Leader of the Revolution.
 Among its objectives is the struggle against imperialism, and it expressly commits itself to try to rescue Jerusalem in order to return it to the Palestinians[8].
 Their importance is crucial to the regime, and any attack on these bodies represents a direct threat to the Iranian government[9].

 Iran's relationship with the Muslim countries around it is marked by two main facts: on the one hand, its Shiite status; on the other, the preeminence it achieved in the past in the region[10].
 10] Thanks to the fact that its external action is supported by the Islamic Revolutionary Guard, Iran has managed to establish strong links with political and religious groups throughout the Middle East.
 From there, Iran takes advantage of different resources to strengthen its influence in different countries.
 Firstly, by using soft power tools.
 Thus, among other actions, it has participated in the reconstruction of mosques and schools in countries such as Lebanon and Iraq[11].
 11] In Yemen, it has provided logistical and economic aid to the Houthi movement.
 In 2006, it was involved in the reconstruction of southern Beirut.

 However, the methods used by these forces reach other extremes, moving to more intrusive mechanisms(hard power).
 For example, following the 1982 Israeli invasion of Lebanon, Iran has been establishing a foothold there for three decades, with Hezbollah as a proxy, taking advantage of complaints about the disenfranchisement of the Shiite community.
-This line of action has enabled Tehran promote its Islamic Revolution abroad[12].
+This line of action has enabled Tehran to promote its Islamic Revolution abroad[12].

 For its part, Saudi Arabia accuses Iran and its Guard of supplying weapons in Yemen to the Houthis (a movement that defends the Shiite minority), generating an important escalation of tension between the two countries[13].

-The GRI is thus consolidating its position as one of the most important factors in the Middle East landscape, driving the struggle between two opposing camps.
+The GRI is thus consolidating its position as one of the most important factors on the Middle East scene, driving the struggle between two opposing camps.
 However, it is not the only one.
 Thus, we find a "cold war" scenario, which ends up transcending and becoming an international focus.
 On the one hand, Iran, supported by powers such as Russia and China.
 On the other, Saudi Arabia, supported by the US.
 This conflict is developing, to a large extent, in an unconventional manner, through proxy armies such as Hezbollah and the Shiite militias in Iraq, Syria and Yemen[14].

 Causes of a confrontation